3-minute read

 It’s also possible to unintentionally injure a member of the public when working at height with accidents like falling debris.
 In situations like this, you might find it helpful to have a public liability policy that covers your business.

-Simply Business is the trusted insurer of over 800,000 customers including roofers, builders, and construction workers – run a quote with us and protect your business.
+Simply Business is the trusted insurer of nearly one million customers including roofers, builders, and construction workers – run a quote with us and protect your business.

 As the UK's biggest business insurance provider, we know the importance of covering your tools.
 Why not take a look now and build a quick, tailored tool insurance quote?